Inmate Visiting & Information

 Upon the request of an inmate or officer, excess personal property may be released.
 This only pertains to property in the inmate’s possession in the housing unit.
 A property release form must be signed by the inmate.
 Releases occur Monday through Friday from 8 a.m. to 10:30 a.m. and 1:30 p.m. to 3:30 p.m.
 Property left upon release will be stored no longer than 120 days.

+Visitor lists may only be updated every 30 days.
 The inmate is responsible for submitting a Visitor Clearance Form.
 The inmate will need each visitor’s full name, address, phone number, date of birth and a Government ID number (i.e. Drivers License, Passport, Matricula).
 The inmate submits the completed form to the Jail Staff for visiting clearance.
 Anyone who has been in custody within the past 60 days, is on parole or formal probation, has a warrant or restraining order prohibiting contact, may not visit.

 - Visiting inmates is by appointment only and visitors must be approved in advance.